Skip to content

 My new Simmons SDS7 responded immediately to MIDI and sounded just as I remember back in 1986 (ish).
 Oh boy!
 I'm gonna have some fun with this. 😀

 NOTE: While I wait for my active unbalanced to balanced converters to arrive, the stereo outputs from the SDS7 are running unbalanced to my DM2000 and I have to admit that I can't believe how quite this box is.
-While I don't recall having any noise issues with my original SDS7 back in the day, users do refer to a noise which sits at 7.3 kHz.
-This particular SDS7 however, is dead quiet.
+While I don't recall having any particular noise issues with my original SDS7 back in the day, it's a well documented fact that some SDS7s did / do suffer from what was referred to as CPU noise.
+In fact, Simmons developed a rather ingenious 'noise cancelling mod' which took advantage of a spare op-amp.
+A piece of wire strapped to the back of the 'back plane' PCB acts as an aerial, picking up the so-called CPU noise, which is then inverted and mixed back on to the stereo buss.
+This particular SDS7 however, is really very quiet.
 The DM2000 meters will show up failing chorus chips in something like a Roland JX-8P which might not be immediately apparent on the monitors and yet the unbalanced audio outputs from my new Simmons SDS7, aren't showing anything when not played.
-To be brutely honest, I didn't expect that, especially from a machine that's forty years old.
+To be brutally honest, I didn't expect that, especially from a machine that's forty years old.